EdyJ/blender-to-unity3d-importer/README.md

 					other than Blender.
 OPT and NOMODS can still be used separately in other 3D formats.
 	FORCEFIX		Forces to apply the fix even in non-Blender files.
 This is useful with FBX files exported from Blender.
+	ZFIX			Turn the model around 180º.
+Use when the "forward" direction of the model points backwards (-Z).
+"Forward" should be +Z in Unity (-Y in Blender).

 	NOMODS			Do not apply selective commands to meshes (see below).

-	NOZFIX			Do not fix Z direction in .blend files.
-"Forward" should be Z+ in Unity (Y+ in Blender).
 	NOANIMFIX		Do not fix animation clips in .blend files when imported.
 	NOFLOATFIX		Do not fix floating point precision errors (i.e. rounding 0.9999998 to 1) FORCEFIXROOT	Fixes an specific case of Blender file.
 See Known Issues below for details.